Wendi Bradshaw

 My writing highlight for 2022 was making the longlist for the ‘Furphy literary awards’; see https://www.furphystory.com.au/furphy-literary-award/the-awards/ for mention of my story ‘Terror Australis’.

-I’m also currently involved with the Ephemera Society of Australia (ESA), in writing some of their newsletter copy, which is published in hardcopy format and on the ESA website.
+I have also been involved with the Ephemera Society of Australia (ESA), in writing some copy for their newsletter as well as having several articles published in their Ephemera Society of Australia Journal, published in hardcopy format.
+Along with a few articles published directly to the ESA website.
 This important cultural group celebrate the significance of daily ephemera, for current and future historical and cultural purposes.

 As you’re still reading, thank you for your kind interest and the opportunity to allow me to share.
-I believe writers have a pivotal voice in inspiring new thought and expanding ideas through their story telling, and it’s a wonderful privilege to be part of this.
-Writers view the world through their own subjective reality yet always consider how it could otherwise be improved.
+I believe writers and all artists have a pivotal voice in inspiring new thought, sharing inspiration and expanding ideas through their story telling.
+It remains a wonderful privilege to be part of this.
+Writers view the world through their own subjective reality yet always consider how it could otherwise be improved and collectively enjoyed.

 Indeed – Writers wrock!